One Kiss: Commercial performance

 "One Kiss" debuted at number three on the UK Singles Chart dated 19 April 2018.
 The following week, the song rose to the summit of the chart, replacing Drake's "Nice for What" (2018) while becoming Harris' ninth and Lipa's second number one single, following "New Rules" (2017) for the latter artist.
 It went on to spend eight consecutive weeks at the top spot, ultimately being succeeded by "I'll Be There" (2018) by Jess Glynne on the issue dated 21 June 2018.
 Due to the eight consecutive weeks, it became both artists' longest running number one single.
 The song spent a total of 53 weeks on the UK Singles Chart, eventually departing the chart in June 2019.
 It also topped the UK Dance Chart.
-In January 2023, the song was awarded a quintuple platinum certification by the British Phonographic Industry (BPI) for selling three million track-equivalent units in the UK.
+In February 2025, the song was awarded a sextuple platinum certification by the British Phonographic Industry (BPI) for selling 3,600,000 track-equivalent units in the UK.

-"One Kiss" topped the charts in Austria, Belgium, Croatia, the Czech Republic, Ecuador, Germany, Greece, Hungary, Ireland, Lebanon, the Netherlands, Poland, Portugal, Russia, Scotland, Slovakia, and Slovenia.
+"One Kiss" topped the charts in Austria, Belgium, Croatia, the Czech Republic, Ecuador, Germany, Greece, Hungary, Ireland, Lebanon, the Netherlands, Poland, Portugal, Russia, Scotland, Slovakia, and Slovenia.In France, it debuted at number 95, before entrying in the top forty, at number 39, and later reaching the top five, at number 2, becoming Harris fourth top five and Lipa first ever in the country.
+The song stayed 61 weeks, becoming Harris third running longuest-running song in the country after "We Found Love" with Rihanna and "Feel So Close" (2011), respectively stayed 111 and 75 weeks, and Lipa's first ever, before being dethroned by "Levitating" (2020), who stayed 109 weeks.
+The song was certified diamond by the SNEP.
 In Australia, the song debuted at number 17 on the ARIA Singles Chart, going on to peak at number 3 in its eighth week, remaining at the position for a total of 2 weeks and departing the chart 12 weeks later.
 The song was certified quintuple platinum by the Australian Recording Industry Association (ARIA) for sales of 350,000 track-equivalent units in the country.
 The song also reached number six on the New Zealand Singles Chart and Canadian Hot 100.

 In the US, "One Kiss" debuted at number 62 on the Billboard Hot 100 chart dated 21 April 2018.
 In its 15th week, the song rose to a peak of number 26, and spent a total of 21 weeks on the chart.
 On US radio charts, it reached number 29, 9, and 32 on the Adult Top 40, Mainstream Top 40, Rhythmic charts, which monitor adult contemporary, pop, and rhythmic radio formats, respectively.
 The song additionally topped the US Dance Club Songs chart and reached number two on the Hot Dance/Electronic Songs.
 In September 2022, the song received a quadruple platinum certification from the Recording Industry Association of America (RIAA) for sales of 4,000,000 certified units in the US.